yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

-This memo proposes a profile of the Automatic Certificate Management Environment (ACME) protocol that allows the owner of an identifier (e.g., a domain name) to delegate to a third party access to a certificate associated with said identifier.
+This memo proposes a profile of the Automatic Certificate Management Environment (ACME) protocol that allows the owner of an identifier (e.g., a domain name) to delegate to a third party the ability to request and own a certificate associated with said identifier.
 A primary use case is that of a Content Delivery Network (CDN, the third party) terminating TLS sessions on behalf of a content provider (the owner of a domain name).
 The presented mechanism allows the owner of the